lenskit/lkpy/docs/guide/pipeline.rst

   alias for ``ranker``, as in a top-*N* recommender, but may return other formats such as grids or unordered slates.
 * ``rating-predictor`` — predict a user's ratings for the specified items.
-When present, this is usually an alias for ``scorer``, but in some pipelines it will be a different component that transforms the scores into rating predictions.
+When present, this may be an alias for ``scorer``, or it may be another component that fills in missing scores with a baseline prediction.

-These component names replace the task-specific interfaces in pre-2024 LensKit;
+These component names replace the task-specific interfaces in pre-2025 LensKit;
 a ``Recommender`` is now just a pipeline with ``recommender`` and/or ``ranker`` components.